miberr/Mockster/docs/docs/api/hackers.md

 |:---------|:---------|
 `phrase`|`Phrase`

-Returns a hacker phrase.
+Returns a hacker or technology related phrase.
 For example: `I'll connect the open-source RSS interface, that should circuit the VGA transmitter!`.

 Return datatype: **string**